analogicus/jnw_gr03_sky130a/README.md

 With the fact that the output current is proportionnal to temperature.
 The slope of the voltage versus time during charging time is proportionnal to the temperature. \
 So,now we will compare this output voltage to a reference voltage.
 We measure the rising time from 0V to the voltage reference.
 This period of time will be proportional to temperature. \
 We have a transistor which is use as a swith to reset to 0V the capacitor when it is charged. \
-To compare the 2 signals (capacitor output voltage and reference voltage), we use the same OP-AMP describe in the first sub-circuit, but working in comparison mode. \
+To compare the 2 signals (capacitor output voltage and reference voltage), we use the same OP-AMP describe in the first sub-circuit, but working in comparison mode.

 | ![Capacitor output voltage for different temperature (-25 50 100) with holding reset until 1us](Media/V_out_cap_05.png) |
 | :-: |
 | *Capacitor output voltage for different temperature (-25 50 100) with holding reset until 1 us* |

+Now, we see that the capacitor is charging linearly and the slope is changing with the temperature (related to current, sub-circuit 1). \
+By comparing this signal with a constant signal, we can generate a period which is proportional to temperature. \
+Note : The voltage reference is now just a voltage divider made with resistance, it's ok to do this because the input current into the OP-AMP is really small so will don't have a huge voltage drop.
+Voltage reference will be change a bit with a temperature variation (due to resistance) but it is really small (less than a mV by simulation) so this difference in voltage reference will change so little the time period that the digital conversion will earase this disfunctionnality.
+Futhermore, we don't have the time to build a better voltage reference and we prefer to concentrate in other part of the circuit like digital conversion and increase sensibility.

 ## Sub circuit 3 : Digital conversion and control

 | ![Schematic of the sub circuit 3, digital part](Media/Digital_part.png) |